nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

     test cosmic::state::geodetic_vallado ... ok
     ```

+## Partial (`OrbitDual`)
+Nyx is all about using dual numbers![^3] An `OrbitDual` object can be created from a normal `Orbit` structure in order to retrieve the exact partials of many orbital elements with respect to each component of the position and velocity.
+These can be combined for achieving specific targets and is used for achieving B-Plane targets.

+List of available partials, always with respect to the position components x,y,z and the velocity components vx,vy,vz.
++ radius vector, as

 [^1]: Nyx allows initialization from geodesic elements only for the following celestial bodies: Mercury, Venus, Earth, Luna/Earth Moon, and Mars.
 Although the Jupiter, Saturn, Uranus, and Neptune also have an angular velocity defined in Nyx, they do not have an ellipsoid flatenning parameter.
+[^2]: Two other computation methods were attempted (McMahon and Jah).
+The first prevented convergence of the shooting algorithm and the second led to near infinite LTOF.
+[^3]: Please refer to [Dual Numbers](/MathSpec/appendix/dual_numbers) for a primer on dual number theory.
 --8<-- "includes/Abbreviations.md"